-You have questions, and we have answers!
-If you don’t find what you are looking for below, don’t hesitate to contact us at copyright [at] mcgill [dot] ca
+You have questions, and we can help!
+If you don’t find what you are looking for below, don’t hesitate to contact us at copyright [at] mcgill.ca

 1.1 What are the laws and rules relating to copyright?

 Use of copyright materials is generally covered by the Canadian Copyright Act.
 However, McGill University has entered into various agreements and licenses with copyright owners and representative organizations, including Copibec.
 The Copyright Act is the legislation in Canada that sets out what you can and can’t do with other people’s copyright materials.
 In addition to this, the University has special agreements with copyright owners, such as subscriptions to electronic journals, which give you additional rights to certain content.

 In order to determine whether what you want to do is permissible, you need to check that you comply with any agreements or licenses covering the work in question and/or the Copyright Act.
 You should ask yourself: